nimrod-cohen/form-validator/README.md

         }

 ### Adding dynamically loaded forms
-if forms are popped up, and were not available during init, you may add the ad-hoc using
+if forms are popped up, and were not available during init, you may add those ad-hoc using

         var forms = [{
             selector : "#someDynamicallyLoadedForm",
             callback : validationDone